LiamPerson/LocalDatabase/README.md

 await LocalDatabase.add("PersonsTable",
     {id: 1, firstName: "John", lastName: "Doe", age: 42}
 );
+// Remember, adding an entry that shares a keyColumn value with
+// another entry already in the database will simply override that entry!
 ```

 You can add multiple entries into the database using: